Differences between school and uni

 You choose what you want to study

 Had your fill of English?
 Hate weekly history lessons?
-Good news, university is your chance to choose a topic you love and study it all the time.
+The good news, university is your chance to choose a topic you love and study it all the time.
 And we mean all the time – which is why it’s important that you choose wisely!
 Cut out all the bits of school you’re not keen on and focus on your passion.

 More freedom and flexibility